muzaffarhamzah/Getting-and-cleaning-data/CodeBook.md

 ## CodeBook
-This document consists the steps to perform on data preparation and the resulting readily data and variables for analysis.
+This document consists the steps to perform on data preparation and resulting readily data and variables for analysis.
 You have to perform R script "run_analysis.R".
 The script performs:

 ### Creating directory, downloading and unzipping source data files
 General setup have been included in the R script for collecting data from source.